Sanjna-Dhamejani/Verizon-Search-Engine/README.md

 A setInterval function is used to pull the data every few seconds so as to get the most updated data.

+The search Results are not displayed as soon as every character is typed. lodash can be used for that.
+But it is not used in project because it brings data from all sources and it is not even needed.
+Instead suggestions from matching_terms is displayed instead of the whole data source.

-Some future enhancements:
+####Some future enhancements:

-## Implementing Webhooks for better updation of dynamic data ffrom Twitter/Slacks.
+#### Implementing Webhooks for better updation of dynamic data ffrom Twitter/Slacks.
-## For displaying the search results according to relevancy, a click counter would be maintained.
+#### For ordering the search results according to relevancy, a click counter would be maintained.
 Once if a person clicks on a link, that click counter will be increased and the link with maximum click counter will be displayed on top and so on.